MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSiteMaintenanceTask.md

 ```

 ## DESCRIPTION
-The **Set-CMSiteMaintenanceTask** cmdlet changes settings for a Microsoft System Center Configuration Manager maintenance task.
+The **Set-CMSiteMaintenanceTask** cmdlet changes settings for a Configuration Manager maintenance task.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.